knownquantity/side-effects-mag/README.md

 # Side Effects Magazine

-Writing about the second-order consequences of technology, markets, AI, and internet culture.
-The things that happen because of change, not the change itself.
-Think of it as the fine print on progress.

-A newsletter that lives as a GitHub repo, a public JSON API, and a CLI.
-No platform, no signup wall, no tracking.
-The repo is the product.
+An open-source magazine about the fine print on technological progress.
+Contributions welcome.

 ---